JoelBeau/thermo-database/README.md

 ## Notice
 -This project is meant to run as a containerized application using Docker, on a Linux distribution.
 Right now, it is not meant to be run on Windows or MacOS.
 If you have suggestions for making it work on those systems, please let me know.
 -If you are on a different Linux distribution other than Ubuntu, you may need to change the installation commands to match your distribution.
+-This project is a work in progress, and I am open to suggestions for improvement.
+Please let me know if you have any ideas or feedback.

 ## Dependencies
 - Docker